DataQualityHub/DS_learning/README.md

 1. Introduction to Python
 2. Python - Data Types
-3. Python - Improting Data
+3. Python - Importing Data
 4. Pyhon - DataFrames, Manipulation, and Cleaning
 5. Dates and Times in Python
 6. R and Python Workbooks